WICG/attribution-reporting-api/attribution_scopes.md

 [attribution filters](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#optional-attribution-filters)
 which chooses the trigger based on the source that was selected by the destination site and the priority.
-If filters were used in this example, the fource source would be selected, and the API caller would not receive an attribution report as the top-level filters don't match for the fourth source registration and the the trigger.
+If filters were used in this example, the fourth source would be selected, and the API caller would not receive an attribution report as the top-level filters don't match for the fourth source registration and the trigger.

 ### Example 2: multiple attribution scope values per source and trigger